-Non-discrimination language should appear on both hard copies and documents posted on the web.
+2. It is required to provide non-discrimination language on both hard copies and documents posted on the web.
 Include the following or similar notice regarding the City's non-discrimination policy in all City publications that provide general information about City services, programs, or activities.